zeroc-ice/ice-demos/swift/README.md

 ### Running the Demos

-For most demos, you can simply run `client` and `server` in separate Command Prompt windows.
+For most demos, you can simply run `client` and `server` in separate command prompt windows.
 Refer to the README.md file in each demo directory for the exact usage instructions.

 Some demos require Ice services such as IceGrid and IceStorm that are not